anthello147/passwds-gen/README.md

 * [Building from source](#building-from-source)
 * [Usage examples](#usage-examples)

-## Overview
-passwds-gen is a simple C++ command-line program which generates a list of passwords, each a sequence of random letters or numbers.

 ## Releases
-Installers for the latest passwds-gen stable and beta releases will be available in the [releases](https://github.com/anthello147/passwds-gen/releases) tab.
-Most users will want this option.
+Installers for stable and beta releases of passwds-gen will be available in the [releases](https://github.com/anthello147/passwds-gen/releases) tab.
 For installation instructions see [Installation](#installation).

 **Latest stable release:** none.<br>
 **Latest beta release:** 0.30.